 Sociology offers an internship program of 6 to 9 credit hours that allows students an opportunity to gain real world experience and to integrate the experience with a research project.
 Sociology students frequently spend a semester in the study abroad program, and there are options in many countries.

-Sociology students are encouraged to join the Sociology Major and Minors Association (SMMA), to work with Alternative Spring Break, and to participate in Study Abroad programs, especially VISAGE (Vanderbilt Initiative for Scholarship and Global Education).
+Sociology students are encouraged to work with Alternative Spring Break and to participate in Study Abroad programs, especially VISAGE (Vanderbilt Initiative for Scholarship and Global Education).

 The strong methods sequence in the honors program is excellent preparation for graduate school and careers as educators and researchers in addition to its value in other careers.
 Each year we have several students who pursue a PhD program directly or opt to go into a teaching corps position that may later lead to an education career.